The Best Islands to Retire, From the Caribbean to the Mediterranean

 Instead of a tropical island, some retirees prefer cool air, snow in the winter, small towns, and outdoor living.
 These islands, located in Puget Sound off Washington’s west coast, stay cool in the summer and get only about half the rain of Seattle.
 There’s more activity during the summer, when tourists or part-time residents arrive.
 Fishing, hiking, kayaking, and boating are popular.

 Life on the islands is quiet, and it may be desirable to ferry to the mainland for supplies, entertainment, or medical care.
-Not necessarily a destination for retirees seeking to economize, home prices here are generally above $300,000, plus there are heating bills to consider.
+Not necessarily a destination for retirees seeking to economize, home prices here are generally around $600,000, plus there are heating bills to consider.
 An advantage is that the state does not tax social security, pension, or retirement account income.
 For a laid-back lifestyle in a healthy, scenic, uncrowded environment, one of the San Juan Islands could be a good choice.

 Mallorca is the largest of the Balearic Islands, located in the Mediterranean off the coast of Spain.
 Catalan is the official language here, but Spanish is spoken as well.
 Beaches, sunny weather, mountain scenery, and delicious food attract tourists as well as retirees.
 Outdoor activities are abundant year-round, and cultural events, shopping, and museums offer plenty to do.